ARF is a 501(c)(3) non-profit

 The project was hard work from start to finish.
 Due to zoning, we had to request a Use Variance in order to set up as an animal shelter in this location.
 The original request was denied and we had to go before the city council and appeal the ruling.
 Ben Cummings of Cummings Architecture worked hard on the Use Variance proposal and represented ARF as our spokesperson.
 Armed with as much information as possible, ARF went door to door in the local community to gain support of building our shelter on Rangeline Road.
 Eventually, ARF's request was approved and we moved forwarding in building the ARFanage.

 In March 2012, the renovations were finally complete and the dogs and cats were moved from our cramped space on Holcombe Avenuee. to our huge facility on Rangeline Road.
 ARF hosted a grand opening in May to celebrate.
 The new facility offers dog suites with access to outdoor runs instead of kennels, allowing the rescues to live together.
-The facility also boasts separate play areas, isolation, intake holding and a state-of-the-art medical area, making it one of a kind in our community.
+The facility also boasts separate play areas, isolation, intake holding and a medical area, making it one of a kind in our community.

 Move in day to the new ARFanage!